Prime Minister Imran Khan's party to form government in PoK; The opposition denounces a "rigging" of the legislative elections | ExBulletin

 In another incident, five police officers were injured after Jamaat-e-Islami activists attacked them with batons at the Dhal Chakhya polling station in the Jhelum Valley district.

-A PML-N candidate, Choudhary Muhammad Ismail Gujjar, sparked a storm by threatening Sunday that he would “ask India for help” if the local administration did not address his concerns after the agents withdrew. vote of his party. from a polling station, Geo News reported.
+PML-N candidate Choudhary Muhammad Ismail Gujjar sparked a storm by threatening Sunday that he would “ask India for help” if the local administration did not address his concerns after election officials his party were kicked out of a polling station, Geo News reported.

 After leaving the polling station, the officers argued with the deputy commissioner, after which the vote was interrupted there.
 He later told the media, however, that his statement was directed against the administration.

-The secretary of the region’s electoral commission, Muhammad Ghazanfar Khan, said the elections were conducted in a free, fair and transparent manner.
+The regional secretary of the Election Commission, Muhammad Ghazanfar Khan, said the elections were conducted in a free, fair and transparent manner.

 He said he was satisfied with law and order and praised the performance of the Pakistani police and army in ensuring the peaceful conduct of the elections, in which 32 lakh people were eligible to vote to elect.
 45 members of the assembly for a five-year term.